 This is limited to specific aspects of the assessment task and no more than one re-submission opportunity should be provided per assessment opportunity.
 Re-submission should only be offered when a teacher judges that students have made a mistake which they should be capable of discovering and correcting themselves to achieve.
 Resubmissions are only given to Students who have gained a non-achieved.
+If a student receives a resubmission opportunity Achieved is the highest grade that can be awarded.
 Feedback can only be general.
 Re-submission opportunities must take place prior to the teacher giving specific feedback to the whole class or to individual students.
-If more teaching occurs after the first assessment opportunity, a re-submission is not possible.
+If more teaching occurs after the first assessment opportunity, a resubmission is not possible.
 Re-submission should be completed as far as possible under the same conditions as the original assessment task.